Revisiting consistency for semi-supervised semantic segmentation: Related Work

 Many approaches exploit the smoothness assumption by enforcing prediction consistency across different versions of the same input or different model instances.
+Introducing knowledge about equivariance has been studied for understanding and learning useful image representations \cite{gerken21arxiv,lenc2018ijcv} and improving dense prediction \cite{wang20cvpr,cho21cvpr,patel22mia}.
 Exemplar training \cite{dosovitskiy14nips} associates patches with their original images (each image is a separate surrogate class).
 Temporal ensembling \cite{laine17iclr} enforces per-datapoint consistency between the current prediction and a moving average of past predictions.
-Mean Teacher \cite{tarvainen17nips} encourages consistency between two model instances, the teacher and the student.
-Instead of averaging predictions, the teacher uses a moving average of the student parameters.
-A loss term encourages the consistency between the student and the teacher.
-Clusterization of latent representations can be promoted by considering walks walks which start in a labeled example, pass over an unlabeled example, and end in another labeled one \cite{hausser17cvpr}.
-Their loss penalizes such walks between different labels.
+Mean Teacher \cite{tarvainen17nips} encourages consistency with a teacher whose parameters are an exponential moving average of the student's parameters.

+Clusterization of latent representations can be promoted by penalizing walks which start in a labeled example, pass over an unlabeled example, and end in another example with a different label \cite{hausser17cvpr}.
+PiCIE \cite{cho21cvpr} obtains semantically meaningful segmentation without labels by jointly learning clustering and representation consistency under photometric and geometric perturbations.

 MixMatch \cite{berthelot19nips} encourages consistency between predictions in different MixUp perturbations of the same input.
 The average prediction is used as a pseudo-label for all variants of the input.
-Deep co-training \cite{qiao18eccv} produces complementary models by encouraging them to be consistent while each is being given adversarial examples of other models as training inputs.
+Deep co-training \cite{qiao18eccv} produces complementary models by encouraging them to be consistent while each is trained on adversarial examples of the other one.

-Consistency losses may encourage trivial solutions, where all data give rise to the same model output.
+Consistency losses may encourage trivial solutions, where all inputs give rise to the same output.
 This is not much of a problem in semi-supervised learning since there the trivial solution is inhibited through the supervised objective.
-Interestingly, recent work \cite{chen2020simsiam,tian2021arxiv} shows that a variant of simple one-way consistency evades trivial solutions even in the context of self-supervised representation learning.
+Interestingly, recent work shows that a variant of simple one-way consistency evades trivial solutions even in the context of self-supervised representation learning \cite{chen2020simsiam,tian21icml} .